motoko-ayanami/deceiver/README.md

   Use an expanded set of file extensions (e.g., .zip, .rar, .json) for broader coverage.

 - **`--custom`**
-  Turn on automatic file/path caching detection using a user supplied wordlist specified by the `CUSTOM_NORMALIZE_ENDPOINTS` variable.
+  Turn on automatic `file` / `path` caching detection using a user supplied wordlist specified by the `CUSTOM_NORMALIZE_ENDPOINTS` variable.

 - **`--builtin`**
-  Turn on automatic file/path caching detection using the built in wordlist.
+  Turn on automatic `file` / `path` caching detection using the built in wordlist.

 - **`--help`**
   Shows the help menu.